jerrymayalor-PHPProjects/autoload-classes/README.md

 # autoload-classes
-This is a sample of how to autoload classes in OOP PHP
+This is how to autoload PHP classes in OOP